User Documentation for Secure File Transmission and Encryption

 Where is encryption used?

-Encryption is commonly used in protecting information within many kinds of civilian systems.
+Encryption is commonly used in protecting information within many kinds of systems.

-- Encryption can be used to protect data "at rest", such as files on computers and storage devices (e.g. USB flash drives).
+- Encryption can be used to protect data "at rest", such as files on computers and storage devices.

-- Encryption is also used to protect data in transit, for example data being transferred via networks (e.g. the Internet, e-commerce), mobile telephones, wireless microphones, wireless intercom systems, Bluetooth devices and bank automatic teller machines.
+- Encryption is also used to protect data in transit, such as data transferred via networks.
 Encrypting data in transit also helps to secure it as it is often difficult to physically secure all access to networks.

-- Encryption, by itself, can protect the confidentiality of messages, but other techniques are still needed to protect the integrity and authenticity of a message; for example, verification of a message authentication code (MAC) or a digital signature.
+- Encryption, by itself, can protect the confidentiality of messages, but other techniques are still needed to protect the integrity and authenticity of a message; for example, verification of a message authentication code (MAC) or a digital signature are other protective techniques.

-- Digital signature and encryption must be applied at message creation time (i.e. on the same device it has been composed) to avoid tampering.
+- Digital signature and encryption must be applied at message creation time to avoid tampering.
 Otherwise any node between the sender and the encryption agent could potentially tamper it.

 Under what circumstances do I need secure file transmissions?